-In all the wonderful absurdity of the overall Crusades project, the fact that the First Crusade wasn’t actually the first Crusade barely registers.
-But the truth is that there was a Crusade before the First Crusade; it just doesn’t get a number because there weren’t any big-shot Christian nobles on the trip.
-And, OK, it also wasn’t officially sanctioned by the Catholic Church, but the reason it wasn’t officially sanctioned is that there weren’t any big-shot nobles involved.
+In all the wonderful absurdity of the Crusades project, the fact that the First Crusade wasn’t actually the first Crusade barely registers.
+But the truth is that there was a Crusade before the First Crusade.
+It doesn’t get a number because, well, I think you’ll see why by the end of this.

 Walter’s “army” arrived in Constantinople first, in late July 1096, and Peter arrived with his followers around August 1.
 The Byzantine Emperor Alexios I Komnenos welcomed the “Crusaders,” especially Peter (whose reputation had preceded him), but there were a couple of problems here.
 First, as previously noted, this wasn’t an “army” so much as it was a “mob” of untrained and unequipped religious zealots.
-Second, Alexios hadn’t yet made any preparations for their arrival.
-The idea was that Constantinople’s merchants were to amass a sizable amount of provisions for the Crusader army, which it would then purchase from them before heading off to fight the Turks.
-Those provisions hadn’t been collected yet, and at any rate these people were so poor that they couldn’t have purchased anything even if there had been anything to purchase.
-Alexios actually talked Peter and Walter into waiting until the arrival of the real Crusade, which was just beginning to get moving, so they might cross into Turkish territory with some actual soldiers in their army.
-However, when Peter’s mob began to pillage the Constantinople suburbs for food, Alexios changed his mind and decided to get them on the move ASAP, and shipped them across the Bosphorus on August 6.
+Second, Alexios wasn’t prepared for their arrival.
+The idea was that Constantinople’s merchants would amass a sizable amount of provisions for the Crusader army, which it would then purchase from them before heading off to fight the Turks.
+Those provisions hadn’t been collected yet, and at any rate these people were so poor that they couldn’t have purchased anything anyway.
+Alexios actually talked Peter and Walter into waiting until the arrival of the real Crusade army, which was just beginning to get moving, so they might cross into Turkish territory alongside some actual soldiers.
+However, when Peter’s mob began to pillage the Constantinople suburbs for food, Alexios changed his mind and decided to get them on the move ASAP.
+He shipped them across the Bosphorus on August 6.

 At this point, Peter decided to…well, he didn’t decide to do anything.
-I’m not sure what he and Walter thought would happen once they entered Anatolia, but it’s clear that they didn’t really have a plan beyond meeting at Constantinople.
-The mob kind of meandered about for a few weeks, sacking a town here and there, but meanwhile the lack of firm leadership from Peter caused the mob to begin fighting internally along national lines (French vs. German vs. Italian, mostly).
-Things really broke down when the Crusaders reached the city of Nicomedia.
+I’m not sure what he and Walter thought would happen once they entered Anatolia, but it’s clear that they didn’t really have a plan beyond meeting up at Constantinople.
+The mob kind of meandered about for a few weeks, sacking a town here and there, but meanwhile the lack of firm leadership from Peter caused his flock to break down along national lines (French vs. German vs. Italian, mostly).
+Things really went south when the Crusaders reached the city of Nicomedia.
 The French contingent successfully raided the outskirts of Nicea, which prompted the German contingent to capture, not simply raid, the city of Xerigordon.
 These two operations were enough to attract the attention of the Seljuk Sultan of Anatolia, Kilij Arslan I, who sent an army to take Xerigordon back.
 They accomplished this without much trouble, and then did something very clever to sucker the rest of the Crusaders into a trap.

 The Seljuks sent a letter, purportedly from the German Crusaders, back to the main body of the “army,” reporting that the Germans had taken both Xerigordon and Nicea, and bragging about how much loot they’d gotten.
 This had the expected effect of drawing the rest of the Crusader mob toward Nicea to join in the looting.
-Kilij Arslan was waiting for them, and at the Battle of Civetot, on October 21, the Seljuk army butchered the totally outclassed Crusaders and routed them back toward their camp, which was full of women, children, and men who had been too infirm to go on the march to Nicea.
-A couple of thousand of the Crusaders managed to take refuge in a nearby fortress and eventually got rescued by a Byzantine army, but most of them were either killed or sold into slavery.
+Kilij Arslan was waiting for them, and at the Battle (though we’re really stretching the definition of that word) of Civetot, on October 21, the Seljuk army butchered the totally outclassed Crusaders and routed them back toward their camp, which was full of women, children, and men who had been too infirm to go on the march to Nicea.
+A couple of thousand of the Crusaders managed to take refuge in a nearby fortress and eventually were rescued by a Byzantine army, but most of them were either killed or sold into slavery.

 It so happens that Peter the Hermit was back in Constantinople trying to gather some supplies when all this happened, so he got to miss the battle and its total repudiation of his “divine protection” theory.
-He and the small group of “People’s Crusade” survivors waited for the arrival of the official Crusaders, and then tagged along on their march toward Jerusalem.
-He’s supposed to have delivered a stirring speech to the starving Crusaders at Antioch that was credited (in part) with rallying them to ride out and defeat the Seljuk army that was besieging them, though his kudos here should be tempered by the fact that he had earlier been caught trying to sneak out of the city and head back to Europe.
+He and the small group of “People’s Crusade” survivors waited for the arrival of the official, Church-approved Crusaders, and then tagged along on their march toward Jerusalem.
+He’s supposed to have delivered a stirring speech to the starving Crusaders at Antioch that was credited (in part) with rallying them to ride out and defeat the Seljuk army that was besieging them, though that was after he’d been caught trying to sneak out of the city and head back to Europe, so make of that what you will.
 He also reportedly delivered another whopper of a sermon outside the walls of Jerusalem before the Crusaders finally took the city and accomplished the object of their campaign.
 Some time after Jerusalem was captured he returned to France, and he’s not really heard from again after that.